erhardtconsulting/images/freshrss/README.md

 - **Docker Compose** (optional): For local deployment.
 - **Kubernetes**: For cluster deployment.

+### Container User

+This container uses the user "freshrss" with UID 2000 and GID 2000 for running all his processes.

 ### Volume Mounts

 - **Data Volume**: Mount a writable volume to `/opt/freshrss/data`.